Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-The FBI set up "Abdul Enterprises, Ltd." and posed as Middle Eastern businessmen.
-They videotaped talks with government officials, where they offered money in return for political favors to a fictional middle eastern businessman.
+The FBI set up “Abdul Enterprises, Ltd.” and posed as Middle Eastern businessmen.
+They videotaped talks with government officials, offering money in return for political favors to a fictional Middle Eastern businessman.
 11 US government officials were out of a job after this bribery and conspiracy scandal.

-In 1978 California passed Prop 13 which declared property tax levels permanently at 1975 values, and could only increase each year at a max of 2% inflation.
-Property values could only be reassessed upon ownership change, in essence, allowing owners to always pay at 1975 valuations, even today.
+In 1978, California passed Prop 13, which declared property tax levels permanently at 1975 values and could only increase annually at 2% inflation.
+Property values could only be reassessed upon ownership change, allowing owners to always pay at 1975 valuations, even today.

 Martha Moxley, a 15-year-old girl, was beaten to death, with the primary suspects in the murder being Kennedy cousins Thomas and Michael Skakel.
 Although Michael Skakel was overheard in 1978 stating, "I'm going to get away with murder.
 I'm a Kennedy", it was not until 2002 that he was convicted.

-The Canadian Museum of Nature fabricated a heist story to cover up the fact that they'd misplaced their Goodwill Moon Rock.
-The story was only given to one person- Jaymie Matthews, who'd delivered it 4 years earlier.
+The Canadian Museum of Nature fabricated a heist story to cover up the fact that they’d misplaced their Goodwill Moon Rock.
+The story was only given to Jaymie Matthews, who’d delivered it four years earlier.
 He later found it in 2000 in a giant warehouse for museum exhibits.

 Charlie Chaplin's body was stolen and held for ransom.
 His widow refused to pay ransom demands of £400,000 because "Charlie would have thought it ridiculous."
 The body was found 11 weeks later.